shpongledsummer/atmospheric-weather-card/README.md

 1. **Take a reference photo** from a corner angle to properly capture the depth of the house.
 2. **Generate a 3D model** using an AI image tool.
 Use a prompt similar to:
    > *Isometric view of a modern minimalist architectural model section from the outside on solid white background.
 [Describe your floors/rooms].
 Materials are matte white and light only.
 No complex textures, studio lighting, very clean, simplified shapes.*
-3. **Remove the background** and save the resulting image as a transparent PNG.
+3. **Remove the background** with an online tool or image editor and save the resulting image as a transparent PNG.
-4. **Create day and night variants** by adjusting the lighting and colors appropriately.
+4. **Create day and night variants** by adjusting the prompt appropriately.
 5. **Upload the files** to your `config/www/images/` directory and reference them in the card config as `/local/images/my-house-day.png`.

 <br>